JohannesBuchner/RainbowLasso/README.rst

 RainbowLasso
 ============

-RainbowLasso compiles matched aperture fluxes from ultraviolet to infrared all-sky astronomical surveys of stars, galaxies and Active Galactic Nuclei.
+RainbowLasso compiles reliable ultraviolet to infrared for modelling stars, galaxies and Active Galactic Nuclei from public all-sky astronomical surveys.
-The output file is ready for SED-fitting.

 .. image:: logo.png

 How it works
 ------------

-Matched aperture flux means that the same extraction region is used in each wavelength, which includes
+Understanding the stellar population in galaxies requires constraining a model with reliable multi-wavelength (ultraviolet to infrared) flux measurements.
+Since galaxies are extended, to model the same object at all wavelength, the same aperture needs to be extracted.
+This is called matched aperture.
+For point sources (stars or distant quasars), measuring the flux weighted by the survey point-spread-function provides the best constraints.

+Depending on whether the source is extended or point-like, information from the Legacy Survey multi-wavelength source fitting from optical to mid-infrared, either PSF-like photometry or a total flux based on an extraction aperture is used.
+Only sources within the Legacy Survey area are handled.

+RainbowLasso fetches and calculates fluxes from these surveys:

 * GALEX (far-UV and near-UV),
 * optical (griz bands from Legacy Survey),
 * near-infrared (JKH from VISTA hemisphere survey and UKIDSS)
 * infrared (WISE W1,W2,W3,W4, deblended by Legacy Survey)

-Depending on whether the source is extended or point-like (information from the Legacy Survey multi-wavelength source fitting from optical to mid-infrared), either PSF-like photometry or a total flux based on an extraction aperture is used.
-If the latter, the same aperture radius is used also for the UV and near-infrared (matched aperture).
-Only sources within the Legacy Survey area are handled.

-This allows modelling a physically consistent region of a extended source.

 RainbowLasso takes a input FITS catalog with coordinates (id, RA, DEC) and automatically fetches the necessary photometry from publicly available sources (noirlab, vizier).